 Lake Baccarac Lodge

 Double-occupancy air-conditioned rooms overlook the lake, and are complete with two queen beds, private bath, and filtered water.

-You’ll fly into Los Mochis, Mexico.
+You’ll fly to Los Mochis, Mexico.
 AeroMexico is the airline servicing Los Mochis.
-It's a three-hour drive from Los Mochis to the Lodge, and the ground transfer is included in the package price.
-Several options are available, including a private air charter to a 5,200 foot paved landing strip only ten minutes from the Lodge.
+It's a three-hour drive from Los Mochis to the Lodge, and the ground transfer is included in the package.
+Several options are available, including a private air charter to a 5,200 foot paved landing strip only 10-minutes from the Lodge.

 4-nights and 3-days guided fishing